Trip hammer: China

-Europe

-Greco-Roman world
+Classical antiquity

-The main components for water-powered trip hammers – water wheels, cams, and hammers – were already known in Hellenistic times.
-Early cams are in evidence in water-powered automata from the third century BC.
-One Greek automaton in particular, a flute player whose mechanism was described by the Banu Musa but can be "reasonably" attributed to Apollonius of Perge, functions on the principle of water-powered trip hammers.
+The main components for water-powered trip hammers – water wheels, cams, and hammers – were known in the Hellenistic world.
+Early cams are in evidence in water-powered automata from the 3rd century BC.
+According to M.J.T.
+Lewis, a flute player whose mechanism was described by the Persian Banū Mūsā brothers in the 9th century AD and can be "reasonably" attributed to Apollonius of Perge, functions on the principle of water-powered trip hammers.

 The Roman scholar Pliny (Natural History XVIII, 23.97) indicates that water-driven pestles had become fairly widespread in Italy by the first century AD:

-While some scholars have viewed this passage to mean a watermill, recent scholarship argues that mola must refer to water-powered trip hammers which were used for the pounding and hulling of grain.
+While some scholars have viewed this passage to mean a watermill, later scholarship argued that mola must refer to water-powered trip hammers which were used for the pounding and hulling of grain.
 Their mechanical character is also suggested by an earlier reference of Lucius Pomponius (fl.
-100-85 BC) to a fuller's mill, a type of mill that has been operated at all times with falling stocks.
-However, it has been pointed out by recent scholarship that the translation of Pomponius' fragmentary text could be faulty, and relies on translating "mola", which is often thought to mean either a mill or millstone, to instead refer to a water powered trip hammer.
+100–85 BC) to a fuller's mill, a type of mill that has been operated at all times with falling stocks.
+However, it has been pointed out that the translation of Pomponius' fragmentary text could be faulty, and relies on translating mola, which is often thought to mean either a mill or millstone, to instead refer to a water powered trip hammer.
 Grain-pounders with pestles, as well as ordinary watermills, are attested as late as the middle of the 5th century AD in a monastery founded by Romanus of Condat in the remote Jura region, indicating that the knowledge of trip hammers continued into the early Middle Ages.

 At the Italian site of Saepinum excavators have recently unearthed a late antique water mill that may have employed trip hammers for tanning, the earliest evidence of its kind in a classical context.